 Where To Stay?

-For a truly unique desert experience, stay at the inn or one of the cabins at the Rosebud Ruby Star.
+For a truly unique desert experience, stay at the inn or one of the cabins at The Desert Lily, formerly the Rosebud Ruby Star.
 You'll be just two minutes from the entrance to Joshua Tree National Park and sleeping out doors and soaking in a cowboy hot tub are options.
-Uniquely appointed, all have private baths, include a gourmet breakfast, and an experience to last a lifetime.
 Recommended by Sunset Magazine, the LA Times, Fodors and the Lonely Planet.
-(866-875-8456)

 Indian Canyons, Palm Springs